MStarmans91/WORCDatabase/README.md

 Documentation for these functions can be found in the respective files.
 Note that you first have to download the features from http://dx.doi.org/10.17632/rssf5nxxby.3.

+Afterwards, we recommend to use the ``SimpleWORC`` module as explained in the WORC Tutorial (https://github.com/MStarmans91/WORCTutorial) to run the actual WORC experiment.

 ### Head and neck dataset
 For the head and neck dataset, the data can be found at https://xnat.bmia.nl/data/projects/stwstrategyhn1.
 This data can be directly fed into WORC.
 However, in the experiment conducted in the paper, we predict the T-stage based on GTV-1 segmentations, which are both missing for some of the patients.
 Hence, before running the experiment, we first check for which patients these are available and only include those.